Overview of Manaslu Circuit Trek

 - The airport picks up and drops off a private vehicle.

-- Kathmandu to Arughat and a bit further till Sotikhola by local bus or private jeep, as you wish.
+- Kathmandu to Arughat and a bit further till Machhikhola by local bus or private jeep, as you wish.

 - After ending your trek, drive from Dharapani to Besisahar by local jeep.